Make a Difference. Volunteer!

 - Help with mailings

-- Water and take care of the plants at Hospice House, both inside and outside
+- Water and take care of the plants at Hospice offices, both inside and outside

 - No experience is required to become a volunteer, just an interest in helping others.